 In September of 1940, Witold Pilecki (May 13, 1901 – May 25, 1948) was a Polish Resistance solider who wanted to know the truth about Auschwitz.
-He volunteered to infiltrate the nazi death camp, spending the next 2.5 years as a prisoner.
-On his escape, Pilecki smuggled details about the nazi methods of execution and interrogation and eventually authored the first WWII intelligence report on the concentration camp.
+He volunteered to infiltrate the death camp, spending the next 2.5 years as a prisoner.
+On his escape, Pilecki smuggled details about the German methods of execution and interrogation and eventually authored the first WWII intelligence report on the concentration camp.
 Whether or not the authorities made proper use of that information, Pilecki got it for them in an incredibly sacrificial way.

 It is pretty clear that Witold Pilecki was a stud.
 Thank you for your truth and justice work.